Cheap Flights, Hotels, Tours, Cruises and Holidays

 Greyfriars Kirkyard

-By day, Greyfriars Kirkyard is as idyllic as graveyards come, its interred residents having inspired the names of some of Harry Potter’s greatest characters, but when night falls, a more ‘sinister’ side takes form.
-Found in a (now) locked section at the back of the cemetery is Covenanters’ Prison, a former 17th-century jail that housed 1,200 anti-government revolutionaries held by depraved oppressor and draconian lawyer, George MacKenzie.
-He was entombed in a mausoleum here and all was well until a homeless man seeking shelter disturbed his resting place in the 90s.
-Since then visitors, many as part of the only ghost tour that is allowed behind the locked gates, have come out with scratches and bruises allegedly from the MacKenzie Poltergeist, from their time in one of Edinburgh’s darkest corners.
+Found in a (now) locked section at the back of the cemetery is Covenanters' Prison, a former 17th-century jail that housed 1,200 anti-government revolutionaries held by depraved oppressor and draconian lawyer, George MacKenzie.
+He was entombed in the Black Mausoleum here and all was well until a homeless man seeking shelter disturbed his final resting place in the 1990s.
+Since then, many visitors who've joined the only ghost tour that is allowed behind the locked gates have emerged with scratches and bruises allegedly from the MacKenzie Poltergeist.
 Fact or fiction, you decide.

 edinburgh dungeon anatomy theatre